-Once travel assistance has been agreed any concerns regarding the provision of the service should be made in the first instance to the Travel Assistance Commissioner on 0208 760 5454 or in the case of vehicle transport to Croydon Transport Services on 0208 8686 2215.
+Once travel assistance has been agreed any concerns regarding the provision of the service should be made in the first instance to the Travel Assistance case Manager at samer.adbis@croydon.gov.uk or 07922582011

 All complaints on the process for assessing eligibility for transport provision will be handled through the Council's formal complaints process.
 Full details are available on the Council's website.
 Any complaints regarding the outcome of the assessment process will be addressed as part of the appeals process as described under section 11.11 above.